Serbia's #MeToo moment as alleged harassment victim fights lonely battle for justice

 He and his attorney have not responded to CNN's questions.

-The case has culminated in a high-profile #MeToo trial that's rocked Serbia's socially conservative society, where a law criminalizing sexual harassment, was introduced only in 2017.
+The case has culminated in a high-profile #MeToo trial that's rocked Serbia's socially conservative society, where a law criminalizing sexual harassment was introduced only in 2017.

 It also shed light on the disproportionate power wielded by local officials who hold the keys to what is often the only source of employment in small and poor communities like Brus -- government jobs.